sphinx-contrib/youtube/README.rst

    \sphinxcontribvimeo{https://player.vimeo.com/video/}{148751763}{"#t=0m43s"}

 The user may customise the rendering of the URL by defining this command in the preamble.
 The captions will be downloaded to the latex folder and can thus be used as images in the :code:`.pdf` document.
 Here is an example of custom command for both the vimeo and the yoututbe output.
-This need to be added in the :code:`conf.py` file:
+This needs to be added in the :code:`conf.py` file:

 .. code-block:: python